-The experiment results of increasing hotword number are shown in Table~\ref{res2}. \textit{Test-Entity} has 231 hotwords in total and we enlarge it with irrelevant hotwords to size 400, 800, 1200, 2000 and 4000.
+The experiment results of increasing hotword number are shown in Fig.~\ref{res2}. \textit{Test-Entity} has 231 hotwords in total and we enlarge it with irrelevant hotwords to size of 400, 800, 1200, 2000 and 4,000.
 The curves in the figure indicate that the performance of all three models deteriorates as the hotword list expands.
 In terms of CER, only SeACo-Paraformer+ASF achieves a reduction in CER when the list expands to 4000 hotwords.
-From the perspective of recall rate, the SeACo-Paraformer model performs equally with CLAS when the number of hotwords reaches 1200.
-However, with the support of ASF, the proposed model maintains its advantage over CLAS.
+From the perspective of recall rate, the SeACo-Paraformer model performs on par with with CLAS when the number of hotwords reaches 1200.
+However, by adopting ASF, the proposed model maintains its advantage over CLAS.

 Table~\ref{res3} shows the results of ablation study over calculation of bias decoder.
 Focus on Equation~(3), there are several ways to introduce bias information before bias output layer, merging $\mathbf{E}_{1:L^{'}}$ and $\mathbf{D}_{1:L^{'}}$ before MHA rather thar after also makes sense~(A1).
 Besides, it's essential to conduct ablation experiment for using $\mathbf{E}_{1:L^{'}}$ or $\mathbf{D}_{1:L^{'}}$ only~(A2 and A3).
 The result indicates that using CIF output alone to calculate hotword loss leads to higher recall but worse in CER, which means that predicting hotword with acoustic embedding only is not a stable method and decoder output is indispensable.
 On the other hand, conducting MHA with $\mathbf{E}_{1:L^{'}}$ and $\mathbf{D}_{1:L^{'}}$ twice and separately is better than merging them first.